ilteoood/flutter_i18n/README.md

 - if you used the pattern {languageCode}_{countryCode}, ***useCountryCode*** must be **true**
 - if you used the pattern {languageCode}, ***useCountryCode*** must be **false**

+The ***fallbackFile*** parameter was entroduces with the version **0.1.0** and provide a default language, used when the translation for the current running system is not provided.
+This should contain the name of a valid *json* file in *assets* folder.

+If there isn't any translation available for the required key, the same key is returned.

 ## flutter_i18n in action